zum Inhalt springen

 Who should join?

-We offer excellent research environment and interesting projects to talented young physicists (or physicists to be) at all levels: Bachelor students, Master students, PhD students, Postdocs, and even summer-research students.
-If you are interested in doing research in the Topological Matter Laboratory Cologne, please contact Professor Ando.
+We offer excellent research environment and interesting projects to talented young physicists (or physicists to be) at all levels: Bachelor students, Master students, PhD students, and Postdocs.